jueyang/jueyang.github.io/_posts/blogposts/2012-09-17-the-overlooked.md

 I chuckle at this sort of knowledge because it is so mundane.
 Yet it is telling how quickly the city can take up a certain appearance and life, a certain pattern.
 There is a danger in falling for the comfortable, the routine, and losing curiosity of an actually unknown world.

 Such thought was furthered by a walk of the [Dupont Underground](http://dc.urbanturf.com/articles/blog/off_the_beaten_turf_the_dupont_underground_tour/5508).
-Wandering in a giant concrete infrastructure with decade-old air is such a contrast to what I think I know about the city.
+Wandering in a giant concrete infrastructure with decade-old air is such a contrast to my daily experiences of the city.

 It's good, like this, to be silent and humble.